 Gross Profit.
-Retail gross profit was \$86.1 million in fiscal 2003 compared to \$68.6 million in fiscal 2002, an increase of \$17.5 million, or 26%.
-This increase was primarily attributable to an increase in retail gallons sold due to acquisitions which accounted for approximately \$12.9 million of the increase as well as an increase of approximately \$6.5 million from existing locations due to the colder weather and an increase of \$0.5 million from other product sales, partially offset by lower margins per gallon of approximately \$(2.4) million.
-Wholesale gross profit was \$10.3 million (after elimination of gross profit attributable to our retail operations) in fiscal 2003 compared to \$5.1 million in fiscal 2002, an increase of \$5.2 million or 102%.
-This increase was attributable to an increase in wholesale volume primarily due to the colder weather.
+Retail gross profit was \$87.0 million in fiscal 2003 compared to \$69.4 million in fiscal 2002, an increase of \$17.6 million, or 25%.
+This increase was primarily attributable to an increase in retail gallons sold due to acquisitions resulting in an increase of approximately \$12.2 million and an additional \$7.2 million increase the result of the increased volume from existing locations due to the colder weather, offset by approximately \$2.4 million due to lower margins per gallon.
+The approximate 4% lower retail margin per gallon was attributable to rapidly escalating propane prices during the winter period resulting in our being unable to fully pass along to our retail customers the higher costs.
+Other retail gross profits increased by approximately \$0.6 million due to acquisitions.
+Wholesale gross profit was \$10.3 million (after elimination of gross profit attributable to our retail operations) in fiscal 2003 compared to \$5.1 million in fiscal 2002, an increase of \$5.2 million, or 102%.
+Approximately \$1.0 million of this increase was attributable to an increase in wholesale volume primarily due to the colder weather with the remaining increase of approximately \$4.2 million the result of our wholesale division's ability to capture higher selling prices despite the higher cost environment in 2003 compared to 2002.